habibasseiss/geocheckins/README.md

 `geocheckins` is a simple web application that generates useful geographical information about customers, venues and their check-ins on Foursquare social network.
 The application was developed as an assignment for the UbiComp course at Universidade Federal de Minas Gerais (UFMG) by doctoral student Habib Asseiss Neto.

+The application allows you to query any location using Google Maps API.
+Then a map is displayed along with information about Foursquare check-ins made in that area that includes number of venues, number of customers, number of check-ins and the average rating given to those check-ins.
+The offered information can be useful and interesting, e.g. there can be calculated the average venue rating in different cities in different countries.
+You can see for instance that the average rating using the address `R. Santa Teresa, 64 - Centro, São Paulo - SP` (within `50` km) is 2.49 (out of 5.00) and on the other hand at `4888 Gore Rd, Highgate Center, VT 05459, USA` (within `50` km) is 4.10 (out of 5.00).
+This information allows a deeper study on the average rating of the different cities and countries and the customer satisfaction in different locations.

 ## Demo

 There is a demo instance of the application available at: